nrwl/nx/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 There are two main types of configuration in every Nx workspace: [project configuration](#project-configuration) and [the global Nx CLI configuration](#cli-configuration).

-Projects can be configured in `package.json` (if you use npm scripts and not Nx executors) and `project.json` (when you use Nx executors).
+Projects can be configured in `package.json` (if you use npm scripts and not Nx executors) and `project.json` (if you use Nx executors).
 Both `package.json` and `project.json` files are located in each project's folder.
 Nx merges the two files to get each project's configuration.
 This guide covers the `project.json` case.